 Once a detailed plan has been crafted for the project, you need to interview every member.
 Ask them questions about their strengths and weaknesses and what they can bring to the project.
 This exercise would allow you to gauge team members accurately and to distribute tasks accordingly.
 Bring all of the members in a room and have an introductory meeting.
 The attendees will get to know each other better and the meetup will enable them to open up.
 The next challenge is the task division among the team members.

 Now that you know the team's capability and qualities, assign roles and designations to the members.
-The main question at this point should be how to divide tasks in a team.
-Some tasks may need two people to complete while others may require three, so assign the roles accordingly.
+The main question at this point should be how to divide the tasks in a team.
+Some tasks may need two people to complete while others may require three, so assign them roles accordingly.
 However, the team should not feel pressurized by the workload; teamwork is about easing an assignment, not complicating it.
 The second question you should be able to answer is how to distribute work equally.
-No member should be burdened with more tasks than the other.
-This causes a rift or creates division among staff.
+No member should be excessively burdened by the tasks allotted to him or her.
+You don't want to cause a rift or create division among the staff.
 If there is a task that does not fit into anybody’s skill category, brainstorm with your group to identify the solution.

 Set Small Goals

 A big goal can be achieved by breaking it into small targets.
-Moreover, dividing the work into small tasks is known as division of work which is priority in a group.
 Make the task fun and fulfilling by setting up small milestones.
 Be strict with deadlines!
 Not only does it compel people to complete their work on time, having a deadline increases productivity at the workplace.
-If a person finishes the given task before time, reward him or her to show your gratitude.
+If a person finishes the given task before time, reward him or her to show gratitude.

 A healthy environment is important for any team to work efficiently.
 It is necessary to fill all sorts of communication gaps to realize this environment.
 People should be at ease.
 Take everyone’s opinions and have a meeting with all the team members at the end of the task.
 Use this meeting to encourage them to share their experiences and opinions on the scope for improvement.

 Dividing workload is an art.
 Not everyone can do it.
 It's easy to say, "United we stand, divided we fall."
-If you think you know how to divide workload in a team and know how to allocate work to team members, you can easily take up a managerial post in a team.
 What according to you is the definition of excellent teamwork?
 How would you divide tasks among individuals?
 Do comment.